-YouGov research has shown that one in five lesbian, gay and bisexual people have experienced a homophobic hate crime or incident in the last three years.
+YouGov research has shown that one in six lesbian, gay and bisexual people have experienced a homophobic hate crime or incident in the last three years.
 And three in four of those didn’t report them to the police.

 Blow the Whistle gives clear, concise information for people who are victims of homophobic hate crime.
 The guide explains what homophobic hate crime is, why hate crime should be reported and what to say when reporting it.
 A third of victims don’t report incidents because they don’t think the police would or could do anything about it.